Harry Belafonte: Rise to fame (1956–1958)

+Middle career (1959–1970)

-While primarily known for calypso, Belafonte has recorded in many different genres, including blues, folk, gospel, show tunes, and American standards.
-His second-most popular hit, which came immediately after "The Banana Boat Song", was the comedic tune "Mama Look at Bubu", also known as "Mama Look a Boo-Boo" (originally recorded by Lord Melody in 1955), in which he sings humorously about misbehaving and disrespectful children.
-It reached number eleven on the pop chart.
+While primarily known for calypso, Belafonte recorded in many different genres, including blues, folk, gospel, show tunes, and American standards.
+His second-most popular hit, which came immediately after "The Banana Boat Song", was the comedic tune "Mama Look at Bubu", also known as "Mama Look a Boo-Boo", originally recorded by Lord Melody in 1955, in which he sings humorously about misbehaving and disrespectful children.
+It reached number 11 on the pop chart.

-In 1959, Belafonte starred in Tonight With Belafonte, a nationally televised special that featured Odetta, who sang "Water Boy" and who performed a duet with Belafonte of "There's a Hole in My Bucket" that hit the national charts in 1961.
+In 1959, Belafonte starred in Tonight With Belafonte, a nationally televised special that featured Odetta, who sang "Water Boy" and performed a duet with Belafonte of "There's a Hole in My Bucket" that hit the national charts in 1961.
 Belafonte was the first Jamaican American to win an Emmy, for Revlon Revue: Tonight with Belafonte (1959).
 Two live albums, both recorded at Carnegie Hall in 1959 and 1960, enjoyed critical and commercial success.
 From his 1959 album, "Hava Nagila" became part of his regular routine and one of his signature songs.
-He was one of many entertainers recruited by Frank Sinatra to perform at the inaugural gala of President John F. Kennedy in 1961.
+He was one of many entertainers recruited by Frank Sinatra to perform at the inaugural gala of President John F. Kennedy in 1961, which included Ella Fitzgerald and Mahalia Jackson, among others.
 Later that year, RCA Victor released another calypso album, Jump Up Calypso, which went on to become another million seller.
-During the 1960s he introduced several artists to American audiences, most notably South African singer Miriam Makeba and Greek singer Nana Mouskouri.
-His album Midnight Special (1962) included a young harmonica player named Bob Dylan.
+During the 1960s he introduced several artists to U.S. audiences, most notably South African singer Miriam Makeba and Greek singer Nana Mouskouri.
+His album Midnight Special (1962) included Bob Dylan as harmonica player.

 As the Beatles and other stars from Britain began to dominate the U.S. pop charts, Belafonte's commercial success diminished; 1964's Belafonte at The Greek Theatre was his last album to appear in Billboard's Top 40.
 His last hit single, "A Strange Song", was released in 1967 and peaked at number 5 on the adult contemporary music charts.
-Belafonte has received Grammy Awards for the albums Swing Dat Hammer (1960) and An Evening with Belafonte/Makeba (1965).
-The latter album dealt with the political plight of black South Africans under apartheid.
+Belafonte received Grammy Awards for the albums Swing Dat Hammer (1960) and An Evening with Belafonte/Makeba (1965), the latter of which dealt with the political plight of black South Africans under apartheid.
 He earned six Gold Records.

-During the 1960s, Belafonte appeared on TV specials alongside such artists as Julie Andrews, Petula Clark, Lena Horne, and Nana Mouskouri.
-In 1967, Belafonte was the first non-classical artist to perform at the prestigious Saratoga Performing Arts Center (SPAC) in Upstate New York, soon to be followed by concerts there by the Doors, the 5th Dimension, the Who, and Janis Joplin.
+During the 1960s, Belafonte appeared on TV specials alongside artists such as Julie Andrews, Petula Clark, Lena Horne, and Nana Mouskouri.
+In 1967, Belafonte was the first non-classical artist to perform at the Saratoga Performing Arts Center (SPAC) in Upstate New York, soon to be followed by concerts there by the Doors, the 5th Dimension, the Who, and Janis Joplin.

 From February 5 to 9, 1968, Belafonte guest hosted The Tonight Show substituting for Johnny Carson.
-Among his interview guests were Martin Luther King Jr. and Sen. Robert F. Kennedy.
+Among his interview guests were Martin Luther King Jr. and Senator Robert F. Kennedy.